 Where is Karahunj?

 Karahunj is located in the south of Armenia in the diverse Syunik region in a place where the gorgeous nature looks like a clash of lush, green mountains colliding with dry, high mountains.
-It is one of the gems of the region and the closest city to it is Goris (Sisian is also nearby).
+It is one of the gems of the region and the closest city to it is Sisian.
+Please don’t mistake it with Karahunj village near Goris city.

 In general, we find the Syunik region to be a consecration of amazing historical sights and natural wonders, making it the ideal travel spot for those visiting Armenia.
 There is seriously something for everyone!